becketbowes/codeclast/README.md

   [License](README.md#license)<br>

   ## Installation
-  Created with React, to be installed on a heroku site where the public will be able to interact with it.
+  Created with React, to be installed on a github pages where the public will be able to interact with it.

   ## Usage
   The site should be intuitive.
 A reminder when adding more projects, that in addition to adding them to the project array, they will need to be arranged in the css page.